What are Volleyball Scholarships?

 When searching for volleyball scholarships, it is important to know the different rules for the scholarships offered by the school you are planning to attend.
 There are two main governing bodies for collegiate sports: the National Collegiate Athletic Association (NCAA) and the National Association of Intercollegiate Athletics (NAIA).
 The NCAA is further divided into three divisions.

 The NCAA is the main governing body for the athletic programs of around 1,200 schools.
-Divisions I and 2 of the NCAA do offer a wide array of athletic scholarships, while Division 3 only offer athletic or other non-academic scholarships.
+Divisions I and 2 of the NCAA do offer a wide array of athletic scholarships, while Division 3 only offer academic or other non-athletic scholarships.
 While some division 3 schools do have volleyball programs, you will have to earn an academic scholarship if you want to receive financial incentive to attend that school and compete on the volleyball team.

 In the NAIA is much smaller than the NCAA, but still cover around 300 schools.
 Around 90% of all NAIA schools offer some sort of athletic scholarship with the average student athlete receiving $7,000 dollars.